5 Ideas for How To Help Others During the Holidays

 The coronavirus pandemic has changed everything, especially for children.
 In the U.S. and around the world, many families hit hardest by COVID were already struggling before this crisis.
 Child hunger has skyrocketed amid the pandemic, while an additional 150 million children have been plunged into poverty.

-This year, there are simple ways to help others during the holidays.
+This year, there are simple ways to help families and those in need during the holidays.
 A single act of generosity – or five if you're feeling festive – can create positive change that children need right now.
 We’re all in this together.

 The world’s children need us now more than ever.
 Growing up in a deadly pandemic, children's fundamental rights to health, education and protection are under threat.